ric2b/Vivaldi-browser/chromium/docs/website/site/developers/design-documents/sync/unified-sync-and-storage-overview/index.md

 responsibility, at least conceptually, from Sync engine to Sync clients e.g. native models that own the actual synced data.
-The core Sync components don’t have to know anything about the storage, they just pass messages containing sync data asynchronously all the way to model type specific sync service (the adapter between Sync engine and the native model).
+The core Sync components don’t have to know anything about the storage, they just pass messages containing sync data asynchronously all the way to data type specific sync service (the adapter between Sync engine and the native model).
 The sync service encapsulates the storage capable of storing sync metadata along with the model data.
 The storage implementation is responsible for ensuring consistency of the model data with